 The speaker quality is mediocre - it lacks volume & sounds somewhat tinny.
 The earpiece doesn't add much difference even if it's enabled.

 The headphone jack quality is better than most, with audio quality being louder than most others.
 The Quad DAC also helps, but enabling this in AOSP Pie ROMs enable an annoying screen off swipe controls that can't be turned off.
 The screen-off swipe controls aren't enabled on A10 ROMs.

 The 6.0' 18:9 pOLED is a decent & workable display, as far as I'm concerned.
-Though, truly black blacks are the thing that I truly like from OLED panels.
+Though, turned-off blacks are the thing that I truly like from OLED panels.